Sparrow

 John speaking at a Sparrow podium For community members like John Pirich, University of Michigan Health-Sparrow is a family affair.
 His children were born here.
 His grandchildren were born here.
 And, throughout his life, he’s had the experience of being a UM Health-Sparrow patient himself.
 It’s this strong, intergenerational connection that inspires John to give back.

 John currently serves as Campaign Chair for UM Health-Sparrow’s community investment plan.
-He’s also Board Chair for UM Health-Sparrow Health System, Emeritus Chair for the UM Health-Sparrow Foundation, and — on top of it all — a UM Health-Sparrow volunteer.
+He’s also Board Chair for UM Health-Sparrow Health System, Emeritus Chair for the UM Health-Sparrow Foundation and — on top of it all — a UM Health-Sparrow volunteer.
 But why UM Health-Sparrow, and why now?

 For John, it’s about UM Health-Sparrow’s strong presence in the Mid-Michigan community, but also the community UM Health-Sparrow has created in itself: a collection of individuals working to support one another, regardless of the circumstances.